gabors-data-analysis/da-coding-rstats/README.md

 We have not invented the coding wheel.
 Instead tried to adopt best practices and combine it with real life case studies from the textbook.

+There are no slides.
+But codes are commented heavily.

 ## Teaching philosophy

 We believe, students will learn using R by writing scripts, solving problems on their own and we can provide and show them good practices on how to do it.